 Drive (or bike) up to the Domain

 I may be biased as I was a student there for two years, but Sewanee is, in my opinion, one of Tennessee’s greatest treasures.
-Hike the Perimeter Trail, have a specialty coffee from Stirling’s, wander the campus aimlessly, grab a bite and a beer at Shenanigan’s, drive out to Natural Bridge, then end your day at the iconic Cross, overlooking the valley below.
+Hike the Perimeter Trail, have a specialty coffee from Stirling’s, wander the campus aimlessly, grab a bite and a beer at Shenanigan’s, drive out to Natural Bridge, then end your day at the iconic Cross overlooking the valley below before checking into the Sewanee Inn for the night.

 Related post: A Hike Out to Sewanee’s Natural Bridge